driftshieldai-org/confluent-hack/README.md

 ├── terraform-training/        # AI Infra (Vertex AI Training Jobs) ├── train/                      # ML Model training logic & Dockerfile └── README.md </pre>

+# 🚀 CI/CD Pipeline Overview:
+The project uses GitHub Actions (Driftshield Deploy) to automate infrastructure and application deployment.
+The pipeline is designed to be "change-aware," meaning it only builds and deploys components that have modified files.

 **Pipeline Stages:**